RePRGM/Nimperiments/EvilLsassTwin/README.md

 4. File is deleted after open handle to it is closed
 5. Mapped Data (memory dump) is sent to server

 Requires the `winim` and `ptr_math` modules.
-Numerous IOCs and opportunities for detection since this simple port was not built with stealth in mind.
+Several IOCs and opportunities for detection since this simple port was not originally built with stealth in mind.
 However, as noted above, this project _does_ include some stealthy features.

 Tested on Windows 10 22H2 and Windows 11 with Defender enabled (Cloud Analysis disabled).